Rio de Janeiro, Brazil

 What is one thing your peers would be surprised to learn about you?

-What do you like most about living and working in Australia?
+What do you like most about living and working where you do?

-What do you gain from your ISSCR membership?
+What do you gain from your membership with the ISSCR?

 One thing is access to articles.
 Another thing I gain is the ability to interact with other researchers.
 The interaction with the scientists is a much richer experience than simply reading the articles.
 For example, the collaboration we established with [Founding Member of the Stem Cell Program in the Johns Hopkins Institute for Cell Engineering (ICE)] Lingzhao Cheng was paramount for our cell library project – and that is a relationship made through the ISSCR.